Rescue of Bat 21 Bravo: Aircraft shot down

-On Easter Sunday, 2 April 1972, two six-seat EB-66s (call signs Bat 21 and Bat 22) were flying pathfinder escort for a cell of three B-52, which were given assignments to bomb Mu Gia or the Ban Karai Pass, the two primary access routes to the Ho Chi Minh Trail through Laos.
+On Easter Sunday, 2 April 1972, two six-seat EB-66s (call signs Bat 21 and Bat 22) were flying pathfinder escort for a cell of three B-52s, which were given assignments to bomb Mu Gia or the Ban Karai Pass, the two primary access routes to the Ho Chi Minh Trail through Laos.

-Hambleton was aboard Bat 21, EB-66C serial number 54-0466, over Quảng Trị Province, Vietnam, just south of the Demilitarized Zone between North and South Vietnam.
+Hambleton was aboard Bat 21, EB-66C serial number 54-0466, over Quảng Trị Province, South Vietnam, just south of the DMZ.
 The airmen were surprised by the intensity of the anti-aircraft fire and SAM activity.
-The NVA 365th Air Defense Division fired two volleys of SA-2 surface-to-air missile at the U.S. planes, but the EB-66s successfully thwarted the first volley.
-The NVA pointed their Fan Song radar at the B-52s, targeting them unsuccessfully with radar guided anti-aircraft fire.
-When those missed, the NVA fired two more SAMs optically at Bat 21, only turning on the guidance and radar system after the missiles were launched, which delayed the targeted aircraft's ability to detect and avoid them.
+The PAVN 365th Air Defense Division fired two volleys of SA-2 SAMs at the U.S. planes, but the EB-66s successfully thwarted the first volley.
+The PAVN pointed their Fan Song radar at the B-52s, targeting them unsuccessfully with radar guided anti-aircraft fire.
+When those missed, the PAVN fired two more SAMs optically at Bat 21, only turning on the guidance and radar system after the missiles were launched, which delayed the targeted aircraft's ability to detect and avoid them.

 When the aircraft crew spotted the missiles, the pilot assumed they had as usual been fired from north of the DMZ.
 He began a SAM break to the south, away from the direction he assumed the missiles had been fired.
 One of the EWOs called "Negative!
 Negative!", and the pilot flipped the plane over on its other wing.
 This time the pilot was unable to evade the missiles.
 The first missile exploded immediately beneath the aircraft striking it at 29000 ft.

-Hambleton, whose call sign was Bat 21 Bravo, was positioned immediately behind the pilot, who gave the signal for everyone to eject.
-Hambleton pulled the ejection seat handles and had a moment to make eye contact with the pilot as his seat rocketed out of the dying plane.
+Hambleton, whose call sign was Bat 21 Bravo, was the mission navigator and automatically set to be the first to eject in the event of an emergency.
+He was positioned immediately behind the pilot, who gave the signal for everyone to eject.
+Hambleton pulled the ejection seat handles and made eye contact with the pilot as his seat rocketed out of the dying plane.
 A moment later, the aircraft was struck by a second SA-2 and exploded.
-The remainder of the aircraft's six-man crew—Maj.
-Wayne L. Bolte, pilot; 1st Lt..
-Robin F. Gatwood, co-pilot; and EWOs Lt.
-Col. Anthony R. Giannangeli, Lt.
-Col. Charles A. Levis, and Maj.
-Henry M. Serex—were unable to eject and were listed as missing in action.
-Their remains were never found.
+The remainder of the aircraft's six-man crew—Major Wayne L. Bolte, pilot; 1st Lieutenant Robin F. Gatwood, co-pilot; and EWOs Lieutenant Colonel Anthony R. Giannangeli, Lieutenant Colonel Charles A. Levis and Major Henry M. Serex—were unable to eject and they remain listed as missing in action.

 Hambleton was due for some R&R, and his wife Gwen was planning to meet him in Thailand the next week.
 She received airplane tickets for her trip on the same day that her husband was shot down.
 Instead of going to the airport, she collapsed after seeing an Air Force officer and a chaplain walk up her sidewalk.